B0realian/MeshToImage/README.md

 Right mouse button and move mouse: zoom in/out.

 Up/Down arrows to move in the list of meshes.

+Left/Right arrows to reload mesh in smaller/greater scale.
+Range 1:1000 to 1:1.

 WASD to pan the camera.